 cameras.
 We also have a designated computer room which can be utilised for website design.
 The emphasis will be on developing a high degree of technical ability and showing creativity in your finished product.

-In addition to the standard College entry requirements (see below), this course also usually requires students to have achieved grade 5 or above in GCSE English Language and grade 4 or above in GCSE English Literature.
+In addition to the standard College entry requirements, this particular course also usually requires students to have achieved grade 5 or above in GCSE English Language and grade 4 or above in GCSE English Literature.